Stay up to date

 The first and fundamental GDPR individual right embraces the data subject by the right to be informed, often called “privacy information.”
 In the Article 13 and 14, GDPR makes it compulsory for the data controller to prior inform the data subject on the reason and collection of data along with clear and plain language and concise information about what they (controller) will do to their personal data, how long will the data be stored, will it be shared with any third-party or what will be the retention period of data?

-Under this right, the businesses or data controllers are bound to notify people transparently and lawfully at the time of data collection.
+Under this right, businesses or data controllers are bound to notify people transparently and lawfully at the time of data collection.
 Simultaneously, if the data is collected from the other source and not directly to the data subject, the controller must inform the subject with the free of charge privacy information within one month.

 What is ‘the right of access’?